the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 And yes, you can apply this to _all_ of your examples!
 Any user-agent interaction is bona fide input to inject into a prompt, feed to the LLM, and obtain a legit eval.

+Truth evals can take many forms.

+Some popular sub-categories are:

+- **Correctness**: Did the agent give a _generally correct_ response based on the user query?
+- **Completeness**: Did the agent give a _thorough_ answer to _everything_ the user asked for?
+- **Helpfulness**: Did the agent provide an _ultimately helpful_ response to assist the user in the information or actions they desire?
+- **Faithfulness** (AKA **Hallunication detection**): Did the agent provide _false information_, especially given the _context_ (tool call / RAG results, user / session info, etc.) it had?

 You can think of Text and Tool evaluators as "supervised evals", and Truth evaluators as "unsupervised evals".

-And you might find that your truth / correctness scores tend to fall in between the text and tool scores.
+And you might find that your Truth scores tend to fall in between the Text and Tool scores.

 I think this happens because text evaluators are very precise and easy to get working and high-scoring, whereas tool calls, while powerful, can be more difficult to obtain excellence on across the board.